threadpoolx/DissPair/README.md

 ### Bluetooth Security Toolkit

-**A Python-based educational tool for understanding Bluetooth Classic and BLE protocol behavior in controlled, authorized lab environments.**
+**An educational tool for understanding Bluetooth Classic and BLE protocol behavior in controlled, authorized lab environments.**

 Note: In case this repository is not operational, you can find a backup repository at [Codeberg]